HoppersPS4/Waste_Ur_Time/README.md

   - Inital Release

 # Known Issues
+--GPU is disabled for now, it broke with the PS5 Update.<br>
-GPU percentage seems to be bugged. maybe fixed in next update
+Will be fixed in Full Release.